International Risk Governance Center: Activities

 IRGC's work is rooted in the IRGC Risk Governance Framework, which was developed to provide guidance to organizations and society for identifying and managing risks in situations of complexity, uncertainty or ambiguity.
 IRGC develops risk governance concepts and has developed numerous frameworks, including on the governance of emerging and systemic risks.
 These frameworks are applied to a wide range of specific risk domains.

 IRGC's frameworks are used by numerous institutions and organizations, including the European Food Safety Authority, the Health Council of the Netherlands, the US Environmental Protection Agency, the OECD, and the European Commission.

 At EPFL, IRGC is one of the centers that act at the interface between academic research and education, and business and policy.
 IRGC interacts with the EPFL community and contributes a risk governance approach to their activities.

 In recent years, IRGC has focused increasingly on risks associated with emerging technologies.
-Currently, IRGC is active in the areas of nanotechnology, climate engineering, the low-carbon transition, space debris collision risk, deepfake, and governance of digital technology.
+Currently, IRGC is active in the areas of nanotechnology, climate engineering, the low-carbon transition, space debris collision risk, deepfakes, and governance of digital technology.

 Past areas of focus include biosecurity, precision medicine, synthetic biology, unconventional gas development, bioenergy, and critical infrastructure.